-The data used in our experiments come from two providers: \textit{Capital IQ}\footnote{Capital IQ website: \url{https://www.capitaliq.com}} for the financial data (such as prices and market capitalizations) and \textit{Vigeo Eiris}\footnote{Vigeo Eiris website: \url{https://vigeo-eiris.com}} regarding the extra-financial data (such as ESG and controversy scores).
+The data used in our experiments come from two providers: \textit{Capital IQ}\footnote{Capital IQ website: \url{https://www.capitaliq.com}} for the financial data (such as prices and market capitalizations) and \textit{Vigeo Eiris}\footnote{Vigeo Eiris website: \url{https://vigeo-eiris.com}} regarding the extra-financial data (ESG and controversy scores).
 The historical depth of the data is almost 10 years (from 2011/09/30 to 2021/04/22).
-Those data are divided into two groups: equity (specific) variables (\textit{EQV}) and state (global) variables (\textit{STV}), details being depicted in Tab.~\ref{tab:eqv} and Tab.~\ref{tab:stv}, respectively.